dbl-works/terraform/rds/README.md

 ## Temporary password for read-only users
-If the database is set up to use IAM user role based authentication, password have to be generated via the AWS cli and are only valid for 15min.
+If the database is set up to use IAM user role based authentication, a password has to be generated via the AWS cli.
+This passworde is valid for 15min.

 You can use the following bash script, which relies on being executed inside the terraform workspace folder, since it reads the database URL from the terraform state.